coryzibell/carrier98/docs/fiche.md

 }
 ```

-The `tags[]:str` field with value `∅` is a metadata marker indicating that `tags` is an array.
+The `tags⟦⟧:str` field with value `∅` is a metadata marker indicating that `tags` is an array.
 This allows the decoder to reconstruct the original array structure with full fidelity.

 ### Nested Objects with Arrays